crc32/RadioSeed/README.md

 Once all the dependencies are loaded, the Raspberry Pi can be totally disconnected from the network.

 The initial code was adapted from https://apollo.open-resource.org/mission:log:2014:06:13:generating-entropy-from-radioactive-decay-with-pigi

+While I've checked the outputs to ensure they are compliant (both in Sparrow and on https://iancoleman.io/bip39/), use at your own risk.